-The Action module provides tasks that can be executed by the website such as unpublishing content, sending an email, or banning a user.
+The Actions module provides tasks that can be executed by the website such as unpublishing content, sending an email, or banning a user.
 Other modules can fire these actions when certain system events happen; for example, when a new post is added or when a user logs in.
 Modules may also provide additional actions.
-Action is a core module in Drupal 8 and later.
+Actions is a core module in Drupal 8 and later.

 From the Actions page you can configure or create actions.
 To create an advanced action, select the action from the drop-down list in the advanced action section and click the Create button.

-Each action function takes two to four arguments:
+Each Actions function takes two to four arguments:

 - - $entity: The object that the action acts on, such as a node, comment, or user

 - - $context: Array of additional information about what triggered the action.